ryantd42/NY-Legislative-Git/2023/S3113A-2023/bill.md

   January 27, 2023
   ___________

- Introduced  by  Sen. MANNION -- read twice and ordered printed, and when printed to be committed to the Committee on  Energy  and  Telecommuni- cations
+ Introduced  by Sens.
+MANNION, MAY -- read twice and ordered printed, and when printed to be committed to the Committee on Energy and Telecommu- nications -- committee discharged, bill amended, ordered reprinted  as amended and recommitted to said committee

  AN  ACT to amend the public authorities law, in relation to establishing the zero-emission industrial trucks grant program

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS: